Male boss is in progress a meeting while using a digital tablet

 The US Federal Bureau of Investigation (FBI) estimated the total losses to fraud involving BEC is US$26billion between 2016 and 2019.

-This trend is still on the rise, learn more about Business Email Compromise Fraud here.
+This trend is still on the rise.
+Our infographic has more information.

-Read the following scenarios and see how BEC evolves into fraud.
+Read the following scenarios to see how BEC evolves into fraud

 This scam involves a fake email supposedly from senior members of staff in your organisation, asking for payments to be made to a beneficiary account controlled by a criminal.
 The request is urgent, confidential, and often takes place when your CEO or senior staff member is out of the office.

-Read on to find out how this can evolve Case study
+Read on to find out how this can evolve.

 It was a typical day for Mr. Jones, an accountant for Mighty Trading’s subsidiary based in Singapore.
 He had a pile of account payables to process but was suddenly interrupted by an email titled “Very Urgent: need help for payment of medical equipment !!!”.